French (FREN)

 FREN 8906 INDEPENDENT STUDY (1-3 credits)

-Specially planned readings in a well-defined field of literature, carried out under the supervision of a member of the foreign language faculty.
-Designed primarily for the student who has need of work not currently available in the departmental offerings and who has demonstrated capability of working independently.
+Specially planned assignments in a well-defined field of French Studies, carried out under the supervision of a member of the Foreign Languages and Literature faculty.
+Designed primarily for the student who has need of work not currently available in the departmental offerings and who has demonstrated the capability of working independently.
+In general, these independent studies should not be taken as substitutes for scheduled classes of the same nature.
 May be repeated for credit once.
 (Cross-listed with FREN 4900).

-Prerequisite(s): Permission of the instructor, junior or senior standing, and no incompletes outstanding.
+Prerequisite(s): Permission of the instructor and no incompletes outstanding.
 Not open to non-degree graduate students.

 FREN 8956 PRO-SEMINAR: LITERATURE AND/OR FILM (3 credits)